The need for adjustment

-While high speed lines built in earthquake zones such as Japan and Taiwan have in the past led to a need for relatively high levels of vertical adjustment – typically +50 mm – the HS2 requirement for +70 mm is a little greater.
-The difference may not seem large, but the overturning moment that acts on the fastening is greater and any concrete upstands provided to react lateral loads are further distant from the top level of pre-stressing or reinforcement in the base slab.
-Pandrol has tested the new maximum height adjustment requirement very thoroughly.
-We conducted a very successful test against the relevant European CEN requirement, running 3 million load cycles with a block configured so we could test adjacent assemblies at installation heights of +0 mm and +70 mm.
+High speed lines built in earthquake zones such as Japan and Taiwan have in the past led to a need for relatively high levels of vertical adjustment – typically +50 mm – and requirements for HS2 in London, the requirement is even greater at +70 mm.
+The difference may not seem large, but the overturning moment that acts on the fastening is greater and any concrete upstands provided to react to lateral loads are further from the top level of prestressing or reinforcement in the base slab.
+Pandrol has tested the new maximum height adjustment requirement very thoroughly against the relevant European CEN requirement, running 3 million load cycles with a block configured so we could test adjacent assemblies at installation heights of 0 mm and +70 mm.

 On slabs with rail seats, as vertical adjustments are made, the lateral position of the gauge face of the rail changes too.
 In order to maintain close control of track gauge, vertical adjustments may mean that the components that determine lateral alignment need to be replaced unless, like the Pandrol baseplate, the position of the baseplate itself can simply be adjusted.
 A +70 mm height adjustment on a 1:20 rail inclination as is the case for HS2 results in a 7 mm change in gauge, much greater than the 2.5 mm change that results from a +50 mm maximum height adjustment on a 1:40 track, as, for example, in China.